joelzarco/backpack-competition-kaggle/README.md

 *   **Feature Engineering:** Creating new features from existing ones to potentially improve model performance.
 *   **Advanced Encoding Techniques:** Exploring more sophisticated encoding methods to better represent categorical variables.

+*RandomizedSearch and GridSearchCV for hyper parameter tunning were discarded due to compute time limitations :(